georgeguimaraes/soothsayer/README.md

 [![Run in Livebook](https://livebook.dev/badge/v1/blue.svg)](https://livebook.dev/run?url=https%3A%2F%2Fgithub.com%2Fgeorgeguimaraes%2Fsoothsayer%2Fblob%2Fmain%2Flivebook%2Fsoothsayer_tutorial.livemd)

 Soothsayer is an Elixir library for time series forecasting, inspired by Facebook's Prophet and NeuralProphet.
-It decomposes your time series into interpretable components (trend, seasonality, auto-regression) and uses neural networks to learn the patterns.
+It decomposes your time series into interpretable components (trend, seasonality, auto-regression, events) and uses neural networks to learn the patterns.

 **Warning:** Soothsayer is currently in alpha stage.
 The API is unstable and may change at any moment without prior notice.
 Use with caution in production environments.